lightning/bolts/ext-dynamic-commitments.md

 numbers we expect to receive.
-Since the new parameter changes are locked in by an exchange of `commitment_signed` messages, if our channel peer tells us that the next commit number it expects is the same one as the commit number bound in the signature in `dyn_commit` we need to reissue that commitment as well as all of the updates that commitment includes.
+Since the new parameter changes are locked in by an exchange of `commitment_signed` messages, if our channel peer tells us that the next commit number it expects is the same one as the commit number bound in the signature in `chan_param_commit` we need to reissue that commitment as well as all of the updates that commitment includes.

-As a side note, since we establish quiescence prior to Dynamic Commitment negotiation, there cannot be any `update_` messages in the batch that the `commitment_signed` message covers if it covers a `dyn_commit`.
+As a side note, since we establish quiescence prior to Dynamic Commitment negotiation, there cannot be any `update_` messages in the batch that the `commitment_signed` message covers if it covers a `chan_param_commit`.
 This may be a useful invariant to check during implementation.

 ## Execution Phase